croxton/Stash/README.md

 * Advanced uses: partial/full page caching, form field persistence, template partials/viewModel pattern implementation

 ## New in v2.2.0
-* {stash:embed} - embed a Stash template file at various points in the parse order of the host template: start, inline, end, final.
+* {stash:embed} - embed a Stash template file at different points in the parse order of the host template: start (before template parsing), inline (normal), end (post-process after normal template parsing has completed).
-* {exp:stash:parse} - post-process arbitary sections of template code at various points in the parse order: inline, end and final.
+* {exp:stash:parse} - post-process arbitary sections of template code
-* {exp:stash:get}, {exp:stash:get_list} and {exp:stash:parse} can also post process inline, end or final.
+* {exp:stash:get} and {exp:stash:get_list} can be post processed.
 * parse_stage="get|set|both" parameter for {exp:stash:set} allows saved variables to be post-parsed (get), pre-parsed (set) or both.
-* {exp:stash:get_list} gets a new prefix parameter for namespacing {count} etc,
+* {exp:stash:get_list} has a new prefix parameter for namespacing {count} and other common loop variables.
-* Match against individual list key values when setting or getting a list, to filter the returned rows
+* Match against individual list key values when setting or getting a list, to filter the rows.

 ## Installation